aygnnn7/topics-angular-fundamentals-and-dependency-injection/README.md

   - **FormControl**: Represents a single control within a form that allows us to collect data from the user.
   - **FormBuilder**: A service that facilitates the creation of FormGroup, FormControl, and FormArray objects.
 With its ready-to-use functions, it allows us to quickly produce and configure the form.
   - The primary difference between FormGroup and FormArray is that while FormGroup represents a fixed section of a form, FormArray represents dynamically loaded form elements.

+## Forms - Changing the Status

+### What is Changing the Status?
+- The concept of changing the status refers to a set of functions in Angular that allow us to programmatically change the state of a form structure.
+- Through these functions, we can programmatically or via user interface change the status of a form and its controls, and generally update their state.

+### `markAsTouched` Function
+- This function changes the 'touched' property of a form or any control within it to true if any action is taken.
+- If you set the 'onlySelf' parameter to true in this function, it will only affect the 'touched' property of the structure in which it's used.
+**Example:**
+- `this.frm.get("name").markAsTouched()` -> `name control touched: true`

+### `markAllAsTouched` Function
+- Changes the touched value of all controls under a form group to true.

+### `markAsUntouched` Function
+- This function sets the touched property of the triggered form or form control to false.
+It is preferred for programmatic touches when indicating that the related structure has not been touched.

+### `markAsDirty` Function
+- This function allows us to programmatically change the 'dirty' value of the relevant form or form control.

+### `markAsPristine` Function
+- This function enables us to change the 'pristine' value of the relevant form or form control to true.
+Thus, it can appear as if the form has not been touched or worked on.

+### `disable & enable` Functions
+- `disable`: Deactivates the form/control where it is used.
+- `enable`: Activates the form/control where it is used.

+## Forms - Validations
+- In Angular architecture, there are two types of validators: sync validators and async validators.
+- Validators in Angular architecture are functions.

+### Built-in Validators
+- Within Angular's ReactiveForms module, there are a few ready-to-use built-in validators.
+These include: `min`, `max`, `required`, `requiredTrue`, `email`, `minlength`, and `maxlength`.
+**Usage example**: `name: ["", Validators.required]`

+### Obtaining Validation and Error Messages
+- In the validation processes of form structures, if there are errors, we need to provide users with short and meaningful messages about these errors.

+### Creating Custom Validators
+- For this, we can use the ValidatorFn interface.
+### Async Validator
+- This type of validator is generally used for processes that require data from an external service for validation, which are typically long-running.

+### Comparison Validators
+- Used when comparing values of two different controls.
+These validators are given to FormGroup rather than FormControl.
+This allows simultaneous access to two or more controls.
+Example applications: Password verification, start-end date compatibility, etc., where two control comparisons are needed.